iynulwa/alx-zero_day/README.md

 My first readme
-There is no fate but what we amke ourselves
+There is no fate but what we make ourselves